B2B Marketing Attribution for Beginners

 The second identifier is the “sales-reported source“.
 It uses the same options as the “self-reported source”.
 Sales managers collect them during discovery calls and product demos.

 List each UTM parameter and the two qualitative identifiers inside your CRM.
-They should appear in individual fields at the most granular level.
-For example, on the contact or lead level - depending on your CRM.
+They should appear in individual fields at the most granular level — for example, on the contact or lead level, depending on your CRM.

 The self-reported source is always available because it’s mandatory.
 However, gaps may exist in the other two sources.
 Technical issues might cause some UTMs to be missed.
 Also, human mistakes or purchases made without consulting the sales team can lead to missing sales-reported sources.

-Step 3: Grouping touchpoints into marketing sources
+Step 3: Group touchpoints into marketing sources

 You have up to three touchpoints for each lead in your CRM.
 Now, you want to group them under a new field called “marketing source.”
 You can use this field later in CRM dashboards.